ABOUT US

 While Dr. Long completed his fellowship in Medical Biochemical Genetics at the Children’s Hospital of Colorado, he partnered with UnX, a management services organization focused on identifying rare disease patients while capturing the objective and subjective value of whole genome sequencing in adult patient populations.
 Together, they began developing clinical and non-clinical assessments, as part of a suite of decision support tools, to identify those patients who could benefit from genetic testing and to capture the value of genetic testing for these patients.

-Utilizing the decision support tools developed with UnX, SequenceMD opened its doors in Denver, Colorado to adult patients with remarkable clinical presentations and their providers seeking diagnostic clarity.
+Utilizing the decision support tools developed with UnX, SequenceMD opened its doors in Denver, Colorado to patients with remarkable clinical presentations and their providers seeking diagnostic clarity.

 Our Team